 Now that you know where you’re going, think about how you’ll get there by asking whether or not your content achieves your objective.

 Get someone who wasn’t involved in building the course to review the material and answer this question, ideally people from your target audience.
 Gathering feedback before your launch is critical; when you’re close to the content it can be hard to be objective.

-Additionally, managers should inspect and coach the behavior that the course supports.
-If your managers don’t have time to inspect and coach the related behavior, then you should question if it is worth your time.
+Additionally, managers should inspect and coach the behaviour that the course supports.
+If your managers don’t have time to inspect and coach the related behaviour, then you should question if it is worth your time.

 Are the Benefits to Reps Clear?